specify/specify7/README.md

 0. Backup your Specify database using MySQL dump or the Specify backup and restore tool.

-1. Clone or download an new copy of this repository in a directory next to your existing installation.
+1. Clone or download a new copy of this repository in a directory next to your existing installation.

     `git clone git://github.com/specify/specify7.git specify7-new-version`

 2. Copy the settings from the existing to the new installation.

-    `cp -a specify7/specifyweb/settings/local\* specify7-new-version/specifyweb/settings/`
+    `cp specify7/specifyweb/settings/local* specify7-new-version/specifyweb/settings/`

 3. Make sure to update the `THICK_CLIENT_LOCATION` setting in `local_specify_settings.py`, if you are updating the Specify 6 version.

-4. If you are using Python virtualenvs for your Specify 7 Python deps (recommended), then create a new virtualenv for the new installation.
+4. If you are using Python virtualenvs for your Specify 7 Python dependancies (recommended), then create a new virtualenv for the new installation.

 ```
-    virtualenv specify7/ve
+    virtualenv specify7-new-version/ve
-    source specify7/ve/bin/activate
+    source specify7-new-version/ve/bin/activate
 ```

 6. Run `make all` which will pull down the Python dependencies,